 See our guide to Healthcare in Luxembourg for more general information on the healthcare system.
 You can also see our guides to Health Insurance in Luxembourg and the European Health Insurance Card for more information on these topics.

 You can also check the world hospital ranking list of hospitals in Luxembourg.
-The current highest ranking hospital in Luxembourg is the Centre Hospitalier de Luxembourg which is ranked number 1966 in the world.
+The current highest ranking hospital in Luxembourg is the Centre Hospitalier de Luxembourg which ranks number 1,966 in the world.

 Best hospitals in Luxembourg